Laws of Quantum Programming

 \subsection{Laws of Loops}

-As in classical programming, quantum \textbf{while}-loop introduced in Definition \ref{def-prog} is a special case of the notion of recursion defined above.
-Following \cite{Hoare87}, we introduce a convenient notation for quantum while-loop:
+As in classical programming, the quantum $\kwhile$-loop introduced in Definition~\ref{def-prog} is a special case of the notion of recursion defined above.
+Following~\cite{Hoare87}, we introduce a convenient notation for quantum $\kwhile$-loop:

-If the name of measured quantum variables $\overline{q}$ is not essential or can be known from the context, we often write $M\ast P$ for $M[\overline{q}]\ast P$.
+If the name of measured quantum variables $\qbar$ is not essential or can be known from the context, we often write $\swhile{M}{P}$ for $\swhile{M[\qbar]}{P}$.
 Then it is easy to see that

 if $P$ does not contain any further recursive call.
-Obviously, Eq. (\ref{loop-to-rec}) is a quantum generalization of law (Re-1) in Figure \ref{fig 1}.
+Obviously, Eq. (\ref{loop-to-rec}) is a quantum generalisation of law (Re-1) in Figure~\ref{fig 1}.

-As shown in Example \ref{exam-walk}, quantum random walks (without absorbing boundaries) can be modelled as a fixed number of iterations of a unitary operator $W$.
-Their variants with absorbing boundaries can be properly described as nested quantum loop:
+As shown in Example~\ref{exam-walk}, quantum random walks (without absorbing boundaries) can be modelled as a fixed number of iterations of a unitary operator $W$.
+Their variants with absorbing boundaries can be properly described as a quantum loop: